-Laurie's son Joseph Cowlishaw, was hired full time as the new General Manager of Alpine Gems.
-Organization of the rockyard commenced with a showroom of ringing stone.
+Laurie's son, Joseph Cowlishaw, was hired full time by Ben and Laurie as the new General Manager of Alpine Gems.
+Organization of the rock yard commenced creating a showroom of ringing stone from the rough rock now in the middle of the cut shop.
 Joseph designed online systems to automate the company so anyone could run it.
 He created a website to upgrade the business to modern standards and credit card service was instigated.
 He hired Kasey Warhurst as a cut shop manager.
 Kasey became the face of Al Pine for the Go Pro videos featuring monthly advertisements for facebook.
-Kasey formed a company called Backdoor Video Productions.The new website created featured a Virtual Rockyard to allow sculptors to sample our stone.
-Nathan Cowlishaw, Joseph's brother who owns Talking Tree photography, began to work with us on social media.
-He began to re-establish ties with old customers and make new connections for Alpine Gems.
+Kasey formed a company called Backdoor Video Productions.The new website which was created featured a Virtual Rockyard to allow sculptors to sample our stone.
+Nathan Cowlishaw, owner of Talking Tree photography, began to work with us on social media.
+He began to re-establish ties with old customers and make new connections for Alpine Gems by travelling down to Az and New Mexico.
 Hundreds of new customers were found and many new artists.
 Joseph introduced the mission statement of the company. " We foster the creativity in creative people."

-In 2014, Kasey established an inventory system and many safety features in the processes used to mine the stone and work it up.
-Joseph put gates on the mine road to protect wanderers and discovered a new mining process using Dexpan.
+In 2014, Kasey established an inventory system and many safety features in the processes used to mine the stone at the T. Orange and work it up.
+Joseph put gates on the mine road to protect wanderers from cliff edges and discovered a new mining process using Dexpan.
 Instead of blasting, we began promoting the mantra "quality not quantity" in creating our product.
-Now the stone can be cracked at the mine into blocks that ring before shipping to the yard.
-This created much less "work up".
-Kasey and Joseph worked up 200 tons of rough stone into sculpture supply.
-But then they and Nate moved on to further their education and careers, leaving Alpine Gems to Uncle Ben.
-Thanks for all your work!
+Now the stone could be cracked at the mine into blocks that rang before hauling to the yard.
+This created much less "work up" for Adam.
+Kasey and Joseph also worked up 200 tons of rough stone that had been dumped into the cut shop, into sculpture supply.
+But this was not to last.
+Joseph, Ben stepped in to take over.
+Nathan and Kasey left to further their education and other careers, leaving Alpine Gems to the original partners.

-Marcus Lamoreaux, Paul's son, was hired to run the company and began to grow the art school supply alabaster inventory plus the lapidary.
+Marcus Lamoreaux, Paul's youngest son, was hired to run the company and began to grow the art school supply alabaster inventory plus the lapidary by prospecting with Ben.
 Marcus added many beautiful specimens for lapidary to the website, but a year later, moved on to Oregon.
-Laurie, Paul's daughter who was teaching English at the university, and was doing the taxes, took on the mine paperwork, as well as the business.Her sons Nathan and Joseph helped with Adam doing the stone work up on orders.
+Laurie, Paul's daughter, a teacher by profession, was doing the accounting while teaching English to international students at the university.
+She began to manage the business with her sons Nathan and Joseph and brother Adam.
+We had about 80 tons of stone in the cut shop.